Posted on: janvier 7, 2016

-Prostitutes were called Blonde Mien, Paris Leen (see picture above), Chinese Annie, De Fokkens, etc. The Red Light District was known as an authentic & cozy area in Amsterdam.
+Sex workers in that time were called Blonde Mien, Paris Leen (see picture above), Chinese Annie, De Fokkens, etc. The Red Light District was known as an authentic & cozy area in Amsterdam.
 But behind all the cosiness and beautiful names there was also abuse and violence back then.

 Haring Arie in 1968.
 Photographed by Cor Jaring.

 Arie Elpert – also known as “Haring Arie” (English: “Herring Arie”) was a Dutch criminal & pimp who showed Roeland Kerbosch around in Amsterdam’s Red Light District.
 Arie was a burglar in the thirties and after the Second World War he robbed some trains in France.

 Amsterdam, Rembrandt Square, 1960’s.